 Before entering politics, Minister Bibeau began her career at the former Canadian International Development Agency.
 She went on postings to Morocco and Benin.
 After settling down with her family in Quebec’s Eastern Townships, she became a successful businesswoman and was actively involved in her community.

-In her capacity as Minister of International Development and La Francophonie, Minister Bibeau has a mandate to refocus Canada’s international assistance to help the poorest and most vulnerable people, and support fragile states.
+In her capacity as Minister of International Development, Minister Bibeau has a mandate to refocus Canada’s international assistance to help the poorest and most vulnerable people, and support fragile states.
 In May 2016 she launched the International Assistance Review to determine how best to fulfill her mandate.
 This review calls for consultations with Canadian and international partners, as well as civil society and interested individuals, particularly women and youth, both in Canada and in developing countries.
 Later this year, Minister Bibeau will deliver a new five-year plan to Cabinet.

 Minister Bibeau is calling for actions and programs geared to the education and empowerment of women and girls, whose rights she defends unfailingly.
 She places women and girls among the top of her political action priorities.
 The Minister currently has a seat in the High-Level Advisory Group for Every Woman Every Child, an initiative put in place by the UN Secretary-General.
 She also heads up Canada’s strategy for implementing the 2030 Agenda for Sustainable Development objectives both here at home and around the world.